ibm-bluemix-mobile-services/bms-clientsdk-android-core/README.md

 * Android Nougat officially supported; changed the target SDK version to 24.

 ####2.2.0
-* Added a new initializer for BMSClient that does not require the app route and app guid; the old initializer has now been deprecated and will be removed on the next major version (3.x).
+* Added a new initializer for BMSClient that does not require the app route and app guid: `BMSClient.initialize(context, BMSClient.REGION_US_SOUTH);`
+* The old initializer has now been deprecated and will be removed on the next major version (3.x).
 Note that this initializer has no checked exceptions, unlike the old one.

 ####2.1.0
 * Added MCAAuthorizationManager create methods with tenantId and region parameters, in order to be able to support service keys